2007 Pacific typhoon season: Typhoon Mitag (Mina)

 On November 20 an area of disturbed weather east of the Philippines strengthened and was classified as Tropical Storm Mitag by the JMA.
 The JTWC followed suit not long afterwards.
 The storm strengthened significantly early on November 21 and became a severe tropical storm.
 Later that day, the JTWC upgraded Mitag to a typhoon, and the JMA also upgraded it late that evening.

 Philippine officials ordered the evacuation of 200,000 people on November 23, mostly from the Bicol Region as Mitag approached the coast.
 Additionally, the province of Albay declared a state of calamity.

 As Mitag remained stationary in the Philippine Sea for a day as a Category 2-equivalent typhoon, it changed its course and instead of hitting Catanduanes and the Bicol Region, it will make a landfall at the Aurora–Isabela area.
 Nonetheless, PAGASA announced that there was still a possibility for the typhoon to once again change its course.
 The storm turned northwest towards northern Luzon and made landfall late on November 25.
 It tracked across the island and was downgraded to a severe tropical storm before emerging back over water on November 26.
 It turned back to the east before reaching Taiwan, and became extratropical on November 27.

 Ten fatalities were attributed to Mina.
 The remnants of Mitag contributed to heavy rains in Okinawa which damaged 3 km of roads and triggered one landslide.

-Tropical Depression 25W
+Tropical Depression 25W (Nonoy)

 On November 24 an area of disturbed area formed about 400 nmi south east of Guam.
 During the following day the JTWC issued a TCFA on the developing system whilst the JMA designated it as a minor tropical depression.
 On November 26 the JTWC designated the depression as Tropical depression 25W Over the next couple of days it tracked towards the north west maintaining its peak wind speeds of 25 kn.
 The depression then started its extra tropical transition on November 27 as it interacted with the Baroclinic zone, the JTWC then issued its final warning on 25W.
 This was because the depression would succumb to the increasing vertical sheer and decreasing sea surface temperatures as it completed its extra tropical transition.